 Is Cream Cheese Gluten Free?

-Cream cheese is usually gluten free, however again you will want to check the ingredients list carefully.
+If you're wondering: does cream cheese have gluten?
+Then you're in luck because cream cheese is usually gluten free, however again you will want to check the ingredients list carefully.

 This is because lots of cream cheeses contain additives (especially fat free) to act like emulsifiers and fillers.
 Many cream cheeses are also flavored so there is a risk there as well.